Partitioned tables and indexes

 You can transfer or access subsets of data quickly and efficiently, while maintaining the integrity of a data collection.
 For example, an operation such as loading data from an OLTP to an OLAP system takes only seconds, instead of the minutes and hours the operation takes when the data is not partitioned.

-You can perform maintenance operations on one or more partitions more quickly.
+You can perform maintenance or data retention operations on one or more partitions more quickly.
 The operations are more efficient because they target only these data subsets, instead of the whole table.
-For example, you can choose to compress data in one or more partitions or rebuild one or more partitions of an index.
+For example, you can choose to compress data in one or more partitions, rebuild one or more partitions of an index, or truncate data in a single partition.
+You may also switch individual partitions out of one table and into an archive table.

-You may improve query performance, based on the types of queries you frequently run and on your hardware configuration.
+You may improve query performance, based on the types of queries you frequently run.
 For example, the query optimizer can process equi-join queries between two or more partitioned tables faster when the partitioning columns are the same as the columns on which the tables are joined.
 See Queries below for further information.

 You can improve performance by enabling lock escalation at the partition level instead of a whole table.
 This can reduce lock contention on the table.
 To reduce lock contention by allowing lock escalation to the partition, set the